aunebakk/nor-port/README.md

 Nor-Port uses no special frameworks outside of the dotNetFramework ecosystem in an effort to make it as scalable and maintainable as possible, this is made possible by using a tool to generate boiler plate code for efficient communication between layers ( SQL2X ).
 Since the code is bare bone C# and TypeScript it is easier to find developers to maintain / enhance the code.

+# Cost
+Cost per booking is at below cent level with the current load of 10k passengers a day.

+The 4 web apps run under Azure on a Windows Standard (S1: 1) App Service Plan with a monthly cost of 40 USD with an Azure SQL server tier speced at Standard S0: 10 DTUs with a monthly cost of 12 USD.
+The system could run on a lower spec but would obviously be slower than it currently is.

+This is a development setup however and it would deliver a bad customer experience in terms of response time should the requests per minute increase beyond what the test engine currently delivers.

+But scaling up is where Nor-Port and Azure shines.
+There are no legacy Virtual Machine software involved, no old software running behind some fancy API in a Microservice setup, just clean C# in dotNetCore and dotNetFramework running without expensive frameworks which is hard to beat performance wise on the same hardware specification.

+# Functionality
 Functionality that includes SOAP and REST API’s with Windows and Web User Interface:
  - Flight Schedule
  - Booking